eklitzke/demangle/README.md

 particular, if you want to demangle GCC symbols you need to compile this with GCC.
 Likewise, if you want to demangle Clang symbols you need to compile this with Clang.
-I have intentionally avoided the use of any C++ standard library methods to make this easy to compile on Linux systems that normally use a different C++ standard library implementation than the one that is the default on your system.
+I have intentionally avoided the use of any C++ standard library methods to make this easy to compile on Linux to demangle OS X symbols, and likewise to make it easy to compile on OS X to demangle Linux sysmbols.

 ### Clang on Linux